thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

 small pockets.

 In contrast to Subject 154, a large acoustic shadow marks the B-Mode in Fig. 9.14.
-Very little strain is seen in the calcified region.
+Very little strain is seen in the calcific region.
 However, other regions of the plaque do not exhibit the same shadowing, and some have very high strains.
 The gross pathology in |pat158|\ a) and b) give a complex presentation with at least one region of hemorrhage/necrosis clearly visible in |pat158|\ b).
 The ultrasound also